-- Contribute to providing a safe environment in which all children can learn and flourish; - Know what to do if a child tells you that he or she is being abused or neglected; - Know what to do if you are concerned about the behaviour or conduct of an adult in the school; - Manage the requirement to maintain an appropriate level of confidentiality; - Refer any safeguarding concern about children to the Designated Safeguarding Lead (DSL) or the Deputy DSL; - Refer any safeguarding concern about adults to the Headteacher, or in their absence the Regional Safeguarding Lead/Director if Education/HRBP - Refer any safeguarding concern about the Headteacher to the Director of Education - Be aware of our local Early Help process and our role in it; and identify children who may benefit from Early Help. - Be aware of the process for making a referral to Children's Social Care and understand the role you might be expected to play in statutory assessments. - Be aware of the process for making a referral to the Police and understand the role you may be expected to play in any criminal investigation
+- Contribute to providing a safe environment in which all children can learn and flourish: - Know what to do if a child tells them that they are being abused or neglected, or if they are experiencing sexual harassment and/or sexual violence - Know what to do if they are concerned about the behaviour or conduct of an adult in the school; - Manage the requirement to maintain an appropriate level of confidentiality; - Know about Online Safety (including the filtering and monitoring systems that are in use) - Refer any safeguarding concern about children to the Designated Safeguarding Lead (DSL) or the Deputy DSL; - Refer any safeguarding concern about adults to the Headteacher, or in their absence the Regional Safeguarding Lead/Head of HR - Refer any safeguarding concern about the Headteacher to the Head of HR/Regional Safeguarding Lead/ General Manager of the school Pod - Be aware of local Early Help process and their role in it; and identify children who may benefit from Early Help. - Be aware of the process for making a referral to Children's Social Care and understand the role they might be expected to play in statutory assessments. - Be aware of the process for making a referral to the Police and understand the role they may be expected to play in any criminal investigation